 “Trauma is not what happens to us but what happens inside of us as a result of what happens to us, and that trauma is manifested in a disconnection from self.”

-Traumatic events can be horrific, such as experiencing a war, violence, or sexual exploitation.
+Traumatic events can be horrific, such as experiencing a war, abuse, or sexual exploitation.
 These types of events often leave a major imprint on our nervous systems, our hearts and our bodies.

 The roots of anxiety can go deeper than personal trauma, though.
 Intergenerational trauma that is passed down from your parents or grandparents can also have an impact on you.

-You might experience an underlying sense that you aren’t safe or that the world is a dangerous place to live in.
-I was inside of that energetic imprint when I became a refugee at the age of nine.
+You might experience an underlying sense that you aren’t safe or that the world is a dangerous place to live in, although, you currently live in a place that is actually safe.

 Remember that you are not the only person going through this struggle.
 Anxiety is prevalent and it’s a part of our shared human experience.